harness/developer-hub/kb/continuous-delivery/articles/harness-approval-api.md

 ## Illustrating with a Sample Scenario

-Let's dive into a real-world example to showcase the Callback Approval API in action.
+Let's dive into a real-world example to showcase approval using execution id in action.
 Consider the following sample pipeline which has 2 Stages:

 - **Stage 1: Approval Stage**